amelieLePanda/BAAS/README.md

 | MAP-Elites | 0.593 | 38.3 |
 | QD-RL | *pending* | *pending* |

 Feasibility = fraction of fixed-perturbation reruns where the ego avoids terminal failure.
-Higher feasibility means the scenario is challenging but solvable — the target property for V&V-relevant scenarios.
+Higher feasibility means the scenario is challenging but solvable, which is the target property for V&V-relevant scenarios.

 ### Diversity in φ-space (evaluation rollouts)